gurmeher/car_blockchain/README.md

 # VIN Blockchain

-A decentralized blockchain-based system for tracking Vehicle Identification Numbers (VINs), ownership transfers, and odometer readings.
-Uses a custom blockchain implementation with Proof of Work consensus.
+A lightweight, proof-of-concept blockchain implemented in Python + Flask that allows VIN registration, ownership transfers, and odometer updates.
+It uses a simple Proof of Work consensus, exposes REST endpoints for operations, and includes a Dockerfile + Gunicorn for deployment.

 ## Features